-CHILDREN ABSENT FROM EDUCATION: All staff will be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
-This may include abuse and neglect, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
+CHILDREN ABSENT FROM EDUCATION: All staff will be aware that children being unexplainably and / or persistently absent from education, can act as a vital warning sign of a range of safeguarding possibilities.
+This may include abuse, neglect and exploitation, which may include sexual abuse or exploitation and can also be a sign of child criminal exploitation including involvement in county lines.
 It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour'-based abuse, or risk of forced marriage.
 Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
 Staff receive training on the schools unauthorised absence and children absent from education procedures.